ippontech/blog-usa/posts/how-to-choose-between-react-angular-or-vue.md

 ### Single Page Applications (or SPA)

-Now, with that out the way, I believe that the real challenge of selecting which framework to use, stems from all three javascript frameworks being very similar in many ways.
-They're all considered “Single Page Applications” or “SPA”, which are designed to have a fast dynamic end user experience.
-Single Page Applications make this possible by allowing end users to interact with websites without loading whole new pages from the server, which can enhance performance.
-According to the [Mozilla](https://developer.mozilla.org/en-US/docs/Glossary/SPA) website, an SPA is a web app implementation that loads only a single web document, and then updates the body content of that single document via JavaScript APIs.
+With that out the way, I believe that the real challenge of selecting which framework to use stems from all three JavaScript frameworks being similar in several aspects.
+They are all considered “Single Page Applications” ("SPA," for short), which are designed to have a fast, dynamic end user experience.
+SPAs make this possible by allowing end users to interact with websites without loading whole new pages from the server, which can enhance performance.
+According to the [Mozilla](https://developer.mozilla.org/en-US/docs/Glossary/SPA) website, an SPA is a web app implementation that loads only a single web document and then updates the body content of that single document via JavaScript APIs.

 ### Component-Based